PakinamElBanna/ib-youtube-app/README.md

 # YoutubeApp

+Note:

+- You might want to add aN API KEY in environment.ts

 Assumptions:

  - Assuming a big, scalable app, each significant router location is treated as a potential big feature, Hence: